Cäsar von Arx: Back in Switzerland

 The festival stage show that von Arx had produced in Solothurn in August 1922 turned out to be the first in an impressive succession of such shows, which would culminate in August 1941 with a show for inclusion in the 650th anniversary celebrations for the Swiss Federation.
 On 19 July 1924 he staged and directed a performance for the first post-war Federal Rifle Festival, held at Aarau.
 Werner Wehrli took care of the music.
 Also in 1924, he joined the "Schweizerischer Schriftsteller-Verein" (as the Swiss National authors' association was then known) and the "Gesellschaft Schweizerischer Dramatiker" ("Society of Swiss Dramatists").
 Between 1924 and 1933 he would serve as a jury member with the latter.

 Von Arx worked as director-in-chief at the Zürich Playhouse during the 1924/25 season.
 He directed productions of a number of classics including Shaw's Pygmalion, Wedekind's "Die junge Welt" (originally published under the title "Kinder und Narren": loosely, "Children and knaves"), Hedda Gabler, "Dornröschen" ("Sleeping Beauty") by Ricarda Huch, "Der Gedanke" ("The Thought") by Leonid Andreyev, Pirandello's "Wollust der Ehrlichkeit" ("The Joys of Honesty") and Tolstoy's "Er ist an allem schuld" ("It's all his fault").
 The next year he embarked on a festival-related project planned by the local authorities at Interlaken for the surrounding Bernese Oberland region, but this project came to nothing.
 The work he had prepared for it was staged only much later, on 4 November 1939 at Bern's City Theatre as a special production of the Bernese Theatre Association.
 During 1926 he completed "Burleske vom Tod" ("Burlesque on Death"), a stage work on which he had started work almost ten years earlier.
 Over the next couple of years he completed his next stage work, "Moritat" (loosely "Murder ballad").
 These two morbidly titled stage pieces were premiered only posthumously, however.
 Both received their first performances in 1995 from university drama groups, the first at Sarnen and the second at Zürich.

 On 9 July 1927 von Arx staged his celebration piece "Die Brücke" at the cantonal Rifle Festival at Brugg.
 Between Autumn/Fall 1926 and Summer 1929 von Arx was living with his friend, Wilhelm Geiger, at the Paradiso quarter of Lugano in Ticino: for the 1928 production of "Die Brücke" he was joined by Eugen Aberer as co-director.
 The show put on for biennial Federal Gymnastics Festival which opened in Luzern on 19 July 1928, was a larger event, featuring 1,200 performers.
 Cäsar von Arx was one of three co-directors, along with Eugen Aberer and Gottfried Falkenhausen.
 As before, music was provided by Werner Wehrli.
-There are indications that during the later 1920s von Arx and his family lived a somewhat itinerant lifestyle, but in May 1929 they returned to Niedererlinsbach (SO) where they now lived for the rest of their lives.
+There are indications that during the later 1920s von Arx and his family lived a somewhat itinerant lifestyle, then they in May 1929 returned to Niedererlinsbach (SO) and lived out their lives.